fajri91/RSTExtractor/README.md

 1. Using standford corenlp.
 After downloading the appropriate stanford corenlp, please run `python corenlp.py --source=PATH_TO_YOUR_DOCUMENTS/* --target=PATH_TO_YOUR_OUTPUT`.
 Please make sure you put all the necessary files of stanford corenlp in this repo with a folder name `stanford-corenlp`.
 2. For the next two steps, please follow https://github.com/fajri91/DPLP for:
   * Converting XML file to CoNLL format.
   * Segmenting CoNLL file to get EDUs.
-The output is *.segment file.
+The output is *.merge file.

 ## Extraction
 Now you are ready to extaract latent/shallow features as well as the RST tree.